-Plans, organizes, manages, and implements systems engineering process to assure required capability over life cycle of Air Force systems.
-Included are accomplishing specialized engineering processes and subprocesses; formulating engineering policy and procedures; and coordinating and directing engineering and technical management activities and operations necessary for system conception, development, production, verification, deployment, sustainment, operations, support, training, and disposal.
+- Coordinating and directing engineering and technical management activities and operations necessary for system conception, development, production, verification, deployment, sustainment, operations, support, training, and disposal of high value machines and technology.

 This includes technical management associated with the requirements definition, design, manufacturing and quality, test, support engineering and technologies, modifications, spares acquisition, technical orders, mission critical computer resources, support equipment, and specialized engineering.
 Related DoD Occupational Group: 5L.
 (See individual suffixes for specific engineering occupational codes.)